mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 All objects help, There are no “non-supportive” objects.

-> In the real world there are no helpers.
+> In the real-world there are no helpers.

 We have a single design rule.
-If a concept does not exist in the real world and we cannot explain it to a domain expert, that object must not exist.
+If a concept does not exist in the real-world and we cannot explain it to a domain expert, that object must not exist.

 ![Lifeguard](https://cdn.hashnode.com/res/hashnode/image/upload/v1599773186331/h7PjoVYs2.jpeg)